Safeguarding

 • Will receive reports from the Safeguarding Officers regarding any safeguarding incidents in the life of the Church, will inform the Trustees as appropriate, and be responsible for informing the Charity Commission in the annual return.

-The Church has appointed Michael Parsons and Faye Smith as the Safeguarding Officers to:
+The Church has appointed Michael Parsons as the Safeguarding Officer to:

 • Help the Church respond appropriately to any concerns raised about the safety or well-being of a child and take the appropriate action when abuse is disclosed, discovered or suspected.